anaconda0/Eshara/README.md

 ## Usage
 1. Open the project in your preferred IDE.
-2. Compile and run the Main gui class in src folder in gui files
+2. Compile and run the Main gui class in src folder in gui files folder
 3. Follow the on-screen instructions to communicate with individuals using the program.

 ## Features